-On Windows systems, verify that there is enough room in the disk partition where NetBackup is installed.
+On Windows systems, verify that the disk partition where NetBackup is installed has enough room.

-4. Verify that the system is not running out of virtual memory.
+Verify that the system is not running out of virtual memory.
 If virtual memory is the problem, shut down unused applications or increase the amount of virtual memory.